ujkuo/ujkuo.github.io/content/_index.md

-at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and a strong interest in applied microeconomics, quantitative marketing, strategies, social interaction and its applications, and learning problems in Econ/CS.
+at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and strong interests and curiosity in applied microeconomics, quantitative marketing, business strategies, social network/interaction and its applications, and learning problems in Econ/CS.
 I am ambitious to become a professor and scholar.

 Outside academia, I have been a